 [Turing] Atheist Answer #2

 Related posts from Unequally Yoked:

-Leah Anthony Libresco graduated from Yale in 2011.
-She works as a statistician for a school in Washington D.C. by day, and by night writes for Patheos about theology, philosophy, and math at www.patheos.com/blogs/unequallyyoked.
+Leah Anthony Libresco graduated from Yale in 2011 and lives in Washington DC.
+She works as a news writer for FiveThirtyEight by day, and by night writes for Patheos about theology, philosophy, and math at www.patheos.com/blogs/unequallyyoked.
 She was received into the Catholic Church in November 2012."